The B. H. Rowland Foundation

 the teachers, interact with the children and follow their interests and goals.
 Open ended questions lead

-to great conversations”.
+.
 Vickie enjoys watching the children explore and learn things that they will carry

 with them through their lives!